Students must learn to deal with public opinion, speaker says

 He touched on the consequences production industries face as a result of media reports regarding practices that the public finds unacceptable.
 A primary and potentially devastating cost is the refusal of consumers to buy products from a country or company linked with animal harm.
 Tuna sales dropped sharply, for example, when it was revealed dolphins were being caught in tuna nets.
 French products were boycotted after the public learned how veal calves were being kept in small crates.

 Dr. Broom said supermarkets and restaurant chains are being forced by their customers to take into account various concerns related to human health, animal welfare, environmental impact, and fair income when considering the source of the products they sell.
-Just recently, for example, McDonald's and Cargill contributed to a multiyear study looking at the impacts and sustainability of housing systems for egg-laying hens (see JAVMA, July 1, 2009, page 10).
+Just recently, for example, McDonald's and Cargill contributed to a multiyear study looking at the impacts and sustainability of housing systems for egg-laying hens (see JAVMA, July 1, 2009).

 Today, farmers throughout the world who wish to sell to retail companies have to comply with their production standards, Dr. Broom said, regardless of borders.

 Yet, for all the changes happening in the animal welfare sphere, some areas have seen more growth than others.
 Dr. Broom said the U.S. animal production industry has been slow to see what is an obvious world change but is finally now responding to it.
 He added that the retail food industry has been far quicker in its responses to public concerns about animal welfare.

 The way forward is through discussion, Dr. Broom said.
 He suggested the Department of Agriculture and the AVMA could facilitate meetings among various stakeholders.
 A national animal welfare committee with scientists who look objectively at current issues is another possibility, he said.